Quickstart¶

 What you got for free¶

-While you were building, Embody was quietly doing the other half of its job: every operator can be saved to disk as readable text.
-That means every version of your network is something you can diff, review, restore, and hand back to the AI later — no binary black box, no lock-in.
+Embody's other job is making your network version-controllable: any COMP or DAT can be saved to disk as readable text — something you can diff, review, restore, and hand back to the AI later.
+No binary black box, no lock-in.

-That's the whole loop — generate, compare, revert, branch — and it all runs at the speed of typing.
+That's the whole loop — generate, compare, revert, branch.
+The lateral moves run at the speed of typing; the generating you delegate and come back to.

 Here for version control, not AI?